waggle-sensor/sage-website/science/Recent Projects/scalable-ci-in-aps.md

+---
+sidebar_label: AI@Edge for X-ray Beamline Experiments
+---

-# Scalable AI@Edge computing in X-ray beamline experiments
+# Scalable AI@Edge Computing in X-ray Beamline Experiments

 Can Edge Computing Be Used in X-Ray Beamline Experiments to Process a High-Volume and Fast Data Stream and Help Scientists Make Real-Time Decisions for Experiments?